blck-iot/SNIxKWT/README.md

 One could also run their own LNS, instructions [here](https://docs.helium.com/use-the-network/run-a-network-server)

->Deployed infrastructure can be used permissionlessly by other projects.
+>Deployed infrastructure can be used permissionless by other projects.

 ### Providing Coverage